Q-Save: Towards Scoring and Attribution for Generated Video Evaluation: Q-Save

 \subsubsection{Video Processing}

-For video encoding with varying FPS, resolutions, and durations, linearly increasing any of these factors leads to a sharp surge in the token budget on the LLM side—posing significant challenges to balancing performance and cost.
-To our knowledge, most existing MLLMs typically adopt a fixed number of frames and correspondingly reduce the resolution of each frame to comply with token budget constraints.
-Nevertheless, under a uniform frame sampling strategy, even though many adjacent frames may be highly similar, there remain cases where consecutive frames exhibit substantial differences.
-This is particularly true when the sampling interval is larger, or when a person is moving or the viewpoint is shifting.
-As a result, the simplistic 2D convolution merging technique may hinder effective video understanding, as it relies on overly strong assumptions.
-Considering the inherent characteristics of videos—where adjacent frames are mostly similar yet occasionally exhibit significant changes—we employ a SlowFast video encoding strategy~\cite{keye}:
+For video encoding with varying FPS, resolutions, and durations, increasing any of these factors can sharply increase the token budget on the LLM side—making it challenging to balance performance and cost.
+To our knowledge, most existing MLLMs adopt a fixed number of frames and correspondingly reduce the resolution of each frame to meet token-budget constraints.
+Nevertheless, under uniform frame sampling, even though many adjacent frames may be highly similar, consecutive frames can still exhibit substantial differences.
+Considering the inherent characteristics of videos—where adjacent frames are mostly similar yet occasionally change significantly—we employ a SlowFast video encoding strategy~\cite{keye}: The \textbf{Slow Pathway} processes rapidly changing frames with fewer frames at higher resolution, while the \textbf{Fast Pathway} processes relatively static frames with more frames at lower resolution.

-\textbf{Slow Pathway: }This pathway is designed to capture visual information from rapidly changing frames.
-It operates with a smaller number of frames but at a higher resolution.

-\textbf{Fast Pathway: }In contrast, the Fast Pathway captures subtle changes in visual signals from relatively static frames.
-It uses a larger number of frames but at a lower resolution.

-To identify slow/fast frames from a video, we first develop a patch-based similarity function for frame classification: (1) The first frame is always designated as a slow frame; (2) For each subsequent frame, if its patch similarity with the most recent slow frame exceeds 90\%, it is labeled as a fast frame; otherwise, it is marked as a new slow frame.
-Additionally, to more clearly delineate the boundaries and timestamp information between Slow and Fast frames, we introduce extra special tokens along with absolute timestamps to guide the model during training.
+A patch-based similarity function is developed to identify slow/fast frames.
+The first frame is designated as a slow frame.
+For each subsequent frame, if its patch similarity with the most recent slow frame exceeds 90\%, it is labeled as a fast frame; otherwise, it is marked as a new slow frame.
+Special tokens with absolute timestamps are introduced to guide the model during training.